Esther Chapter Eight

 The Proclamation Of Salvation

-In our study of Esther chapter eight, we look at how God rescued His people from certain death and how it is a wonderful picture of our salvation through Jesus Christ.
-In chapter 7, we saw how God handled the enemy of the Jews and now we will see how He handled the law that was against them.
+In our study of Esther chapter eight, we look at how God rescued his people from certain death and how it is a wonderful picture of our salvation through Jesus Christ.
+In chapter 7, we saw how God handled the enemy of the Jews and now we will see how he handled the law that was against them.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.